toal-star/RISK-PROFILING/README.md

 # RISK-PROFILING
-ai tool used to categorize potential SNAP authorized stores of benefits trafficking
+An AI tool used to categorize SNAP-authorized stores of potential benefits trafficking